HDF-NI/hdf5.node/readme.md

 command line switch is provided in binding.gyp(darwin,win untested).
 Added custom 64 bit signed (Int64) and unsigned (Uint64) integer attributes read/write since tey are't yet supported by javascript.
-Added a file method enableSingleWriteMumltiRead (if native version older than 1.10.x it is a noop).
+Added a file method enableSingleWriteMultiRead (if native version older than 1.10.x it is a noop).
 Synchronous iterate and visit is now available on file and group children.
 Bug fixes on dimensioning have been made

 * Note: asynchronous i/o is coming but not in this release